 Teach Your Dog the Proper Behavior When in Public and on the Airplane

 Teach your dog to behave like a good boy.
 This means no growling or barking at people, staying still for long amounts of time, and responding to your commands.
-You need to make sure you can control your ESA, otherwise, you could be denied boarding.
+You need to make sure you can control your ESA/pet, otherwise, you could be denied boarding.

 They’re There for Your Comfort, Not Disturbance

 Airplane safety is very important.
 Accidents can happen, and it may be difficult to solve them thousands of feet away from the ground.
 To prevent any mishaps from occurring, make sure your ESA can behave properly on the flight.
-Talk to your veterinarian about how you can safely travel with your ESA.
+Talk to your veterinarian about how you can safely travel with your furry friend.

 Are You Traveling Internationally?
 Check Out Location-Specific Resources to See if Your ESA Is Allowed